Homa ya uti wa mgongo isiyo ya Kuambukiza

 If people appear very ill, doctors start treatment right away without waiting for test results to identify the cause.
 Treatment includes antibiotics, which are given until doctors are sure that these people do not have bacterial meningitis, which, if untreated, can quickly cause permanent brain damage or death.
 They are also given acyclovir (an antiviral drug) in case the infection is due to herpes simplex virus.

-After the cause is identified, doctors treat the cause accordingly—for example, by treating a disorder or stopping a drug.
+After the cause is identified, doctors treat the cause accordingly—for example, by treating a disorder or stopping a medication.
 Symptoms are treated as needed.